 However, numerous factors from within your already enclosed space that can affect your plants.

 Many people growing in the house don’t account for cleaners they regularly use, the air conditioner vents bringing in cold air, the air in a small space going stale and your plants not getting any circulation.

 But, you can grow outside with a grow tent and have far more control over your plants than growing indoors.

 Always review grow tent options before buying because various brands fluctuate in quality severely.
 Look for quality poles, durable materials, and light control.

-This buyer’s guide and our top 10 best LED grow lights for weed should help you in choosing which lights are best for you and your plants.
-Your current grow setup may have space restrictions, be indoor or outdoor, and you probably have a budget to consider.
-We’ve tried to consider all these aspects when compiling the best LED grow lights, now get growing!
+This top 10 best LED grow lights for weed and buyer’s guide should help you choose which LED grow lights are best for your plants.
+Your current grow may have multiple plants or strains, space restrictions, and almost definitely has a budget.
+With all of those considerations in mind, you can select the best LED grow light right here.